ssc-oscar/DRE/README.md

 7. in the same terminal run
 ```
 cd $HOME/DRE # where you cloned swsc/DRE
-npm install #do it only the first time
+npm install --legacy-peer-deps #do it only the first time
 #in  package.json change line: "start:dev": "PORT=3000 node server",
 npm run start:dev
 ```
 8. Go to your laptop browser for interactive experience (enter http://localhost:3000)
-9. go to the ame terminal and create anothe tmux window vi ctrl-b c
+9. go to the same terminal and create anothe tmux window vi ctrl-b c
 10. edit code there and your other tmux window will show if there are errors
 11. move between tmux windows via ctrl-b n
 12. if you need root access within container do it on the da2 terminal (see item 4)